youngbeen/thor-updater/README.md

 Under a project root,

-1. If not installed, Run `npm i thor-bizpage-update --save-dev`.
-Otherwise run `npm update thor-bizpage-update`
+1. If not installed, Run `npm i thor-bizpage-update --save-dev`
-  > The reason why update this package is that configurable biz pages update in package
 2. Run `npx thor-bizpage-update`